-Similarly to conservatory garnishments, an attachment writ served on garnishees must be notified to the debtor within eight days.
+Similarly to conservatory garnishments, an attachment writ served on garnishees must be notified to the debtor within eight days (BJC, article 1539, last section).
 The debtor has 15 days to challenge the garnishment.
-Article 1543 of the BJC provides that if the debtor has not filed an appeal against the attachment within the 15 days, the garnishees shall transfer the attached monies (their debts towards the principal debtor) up to the amount of the principal claim of the creditor.
+Article 1543 of the BJC provides that if the debtor has not challenged the attachment within the 15 days, the garnishee(s) shall transfer the attached monies (their debts towards the principal debtor) up to the amount of the principal claim of the creditor.
 The monies will be transferred in the hands of the bailiff, at the earliest, two days after expiry of the 15-day deadline.
 If the debtor challenges the attachment, any transfer of funds to the bailiff will be stayed until a decision is handed down by the court of attachments.